Pippa (doll)

-The Pippa doll had many different fashionable clothing pieces, including miniskirts, minidresses and top and bottom combos.
+The Pippa doll had many different fashionable clothing pieces, including trouser suits, beachwear, miniskirts, minidresses and top and bottom combos.
 There were also more regal, formal dresses, and outfits relating to different jobs.
+Pippa's clothes were made in Palitoy's Coalville factory, where up to 100,000 pieces of one style were made at a time.

-Employing subtle makeover techniques and fashion variations, Palitoy was able to produce over 30 different Pippa and Friends by using only three head molds, different coloured vinyls and hair styles.
 Pippa's first three friends launched in 1972 were Marie, Tammie and Britt.
 To reflect Britain's increasingly diverse ethnic population Pippa later had an Asian friend named Jasmine and a black friend named Mandy.
-More friends like Gail, Emma, Rosemary and Penny and a boyfriend Pete were also added to the line.
+More friends like Gail, Emma, Rosemary and Penny, and a boyfriend Pete, were also added to the line.
+As the dolls were the same size as Pippa, they were able to wear her many fashions.
+The 1974 "Princess Pippa" became a popular doll from the series.
+She was a "deluxe" dancing version of the doll with ankle-length hair and dressed in a ball gown.